Web Design

 Brand before website

-A strong brand precludes a strong website.
+A strong brand preludes a strong website.
 Three elements make a strong brand: strategy, verbal identity, and visual identity.
 These all come together to define and direct what your brand is and how it should be applied.

 These elements need to be well established before you start to consider website work, and then you’ll need to create further definition as you explore how your brand comes alive in the interactive space.